3 Ways | How to Backup OneDrive to External Hard Drive in Windows 10 [Full Guide]

 |Workable Solutions||Step-by-step Troubleshooting|

-"Did you ever meet this problem that the OneDrive folder was getting full of files?
-I'm having this problem that my OneDrive backup files are taking full space of the D: drive on my PC.
-And I don't know how to move the OneDrive backup files to my external hard drive.
-Can anyone show me how to backup OneDrive files to external hard drive?
-Thanks."
+"My OneDrive backup files are taking full space of the D: drive on my PC.
+I want to move the OneDrive backup files to my external hard drive.
+Can anyone show me how to backup OneDrive files to external hard drive?"

 Why do you need to backup OneDrive to external drive?
 Here are some common reasons:

 - Access OneDrive files without an internet connection.